The main photo is courtesy of Splacer, a marketplace where you can book, list & discover unique places.

 Though Airbnb has long been a household name and concept, here are a few alternative marketplaces that are also assisting homeowners to monetize their properties through flexible, short-term rentals.

-If you are considering renovating your home to accomodate a short-term rental, be sure to read about the benefits of having an ADU (Accessory Dwelling Unit) on your property.
+If you are considering renovating your home to accommodate a short-term rental, be sure to read about the benefits of having an ADU (Accessory Dwelling Unit) on your property.

 Plum Guide: Host Video